100Nexten/100Nexten/README.md

 #  Christian Lima #

 - 🎓 Graduating in Computer Science at a federal university (Ufes)
+- ⚛️ Learning Front-end with react and Back-end with node
 - 🕵 Like to study Security, Hacking and Automation

 ## Resume ##